wp-plugins/custom-fields/readme.txt

 2. The edit post page with fields created by custom fields

 == Changelog ==
+* Version 3.0.1 :
+	* New Style of Admin page fields and in Post edit page
+	* Fix multiple Bug (already Stable)
+	* Add function to rename and remove Sidebars
+	* Fix all built'in Fields (remove editor and add functionnalities in editor light)
+	* Add Simple media to get image with upload box
+	* Core Restructuration (performance increase)
+* Version 2.2.2 :
+	* Add composant Editor with upload media
+	* Fix bug with constant
+* Version 2.2.1 :
+	* Add composant separator
+* Version 2.2.0 :
+	* Add composant "Ajax Uploader", only classic mode actually.
+	* Update some mecanism for allow composant with _FILES and _POST
+* Version 2.1.0 :
+	* Fix bug with renamming slug of custom fields
+	* Fix bug with auto-save and loss datas
+	* Fix bug with visual editor and taxo
+	* Change datepicker for standalone library (no bug with IE and past dates)
+	* Fix bug that not allow to delete a custom field...
 * Version 2.0.9 :
 	* Add function to reload slug
 	* Fix bug with slug